Eltugan/Roblox-turret-scripts/README.md

 # Roblox-turret-scripts
 Put local script in starterPlayerSripts

-put server Script inside turret model
+put TurretScript inside turret model

 turret model should have turrHead model with seat part